Adam Delimkhanov

-Adam Sultanovich Delimkhanov (Адам Султанович Делимханов; born 25 September 1969) is a Russian politician who has been member of the Russian State Duma since 2007.
-He is a member of the United Russia.
-He heads the Chechen branch of Rosgvardia.
+Adam Sultanovich Delimkhanov (Адам Султанович Делимханов; born 25 September 1969) is a Russian politician who has been a member of the State Duma since 2007.
+He is a member of the ruling United Russia party.
+He is the head of the Chechen branch of the Russian National Guard.

 Delimkhanov is an ally of Chechen leader Ramzan Kadyrov.

-Biography
+Early life and career

+Adam Delimkhanov was born on 25 September 1969 in Benoy, in the Chechen-Ingush ASSR of the Soviet Union.
+His family is originally from the town of Dzhalka.
+From 1987 to 1989, he was conscripted into the Soviet Armed Forces.
+In 1994, he graduated from Chechen State University in Grozny and was employed as ironworker, supplier, and used car trader.
+During the First Chechen War, he was the personal driver of Chechen military commander Salman Raduyev.
+Shortly after Raduyev's arrest on 12 March 2000, Delimkhanov found employment in the security service of pro-Russian Chechen leader Akhmad Kadyrov.

 A close associate and cousin of Chechen leader Ramzan Kadyrov, Delimkhanov headed the police division that protected Chechen oil facilities from 2003 to 2006.
 He was appointed deputy prime minister overseeing security forces in 2006.
 The next year he was elected to the Russian State Duma on a Vladimir Putin-led United Russia party ticket.

 A Chechen exile, Umar Israilov, murdered in Vienna in January 2009, had accused Delimkhanov of beating him in Kadyrov's presence.
 Delimkhanov declined requests for comment on the allegation.
 In April 2009, the Dubai police blamed Delimkhanov for having ordered the assassination of the former Chechen warlord and Russian military commander Sulim Yamadayev.
 Delimkhanov denied the accusation, saying it was a provocation directed to destabilize Chechnya and that he is preparing to sue Dubai police for libel.

 As of April 2009, Delimkhanov—along with six other Russian citizens—is wanted by Dubai, one of the emirates of the UAE, in connection with the murder of Sulim Yamadayev, via Interpol.

 In 2020, BBC News reported on Delimkhanov in relation to the murder of Imran Aliev.